timsainb/noisereduce/README.md

       length of the windowed signal after padding with zeros.
       The number of rows in the STFT matrix ``D`` is ``(1 + n_fft/2)``.
-      The default value, ``n_fft=2048`` samples, corresponds to a physical duration of 93 milliseconds at a sample rate of 22050 Hz, i.e. the default sample rate in librosa.
+      The default value, ``n_fft=2048`` samples, corresponds to a physical duration of 93 milliseconds at a sample rate of 22050 Hz.
       This value is well adapted for music signals.
 However, in speech processing, the recommended value is 512, corresponding to 23 milliseconds at a sample rate of 22050 Hz.
       In any case, we recommend setting ``n_fft`` to a power of two for optimizing the speed of the fast Fourier transform (FFT) algorithm., by default 1024